kris-anderson/awsprofile/README.md

 Note that there's now a `config` file in that folder, and it is symlinked to your `config.personal` file.

-Run `awsprofile --set work` and your directory now looks like this:
+Run `awsprofile set work` and your directory now looks like this:

 ```bash
 config -> /Users/myname/.aws/config.work